Gdoc/Admin

 We see a similar pattern in the United States, New Zealand, Australia, and Singapore.
 However, there is still a significant amount of heterogeneity between countries.

-Interactive charts on marriages and divorces
+Interactive charts on Marriages and Divorces

 Endnotes

 2. UK Office for National Statistics (2014) – Marriage statistics, cohabitation and cohort analyses.
+Download the underlying data for this chart (.csv)

 3. The average age at first marriage can be measured by directly asking people the age at which they first married.
-This data is unfortunately not available for all countries, so in some cases figures correspond to an indirect estimate based on marriage rates by age.
+This data is unfortunately not available for all countries, so in some cases, figures correspond to an indirect estimate based on marriage rates by age.
 You find more details here.

 4. United Nations, Department of Economic and Social Affairs, Population Division (2019).
 World Marriage Data 2019.
+Download the underlying data for this chart (.csv)

 6. A different way to slice the data is to calculate the proportion of children who live in single-parent households.
 When calculated this way the ranking of countries changes, and the US stands out as the country with the highest share of children living with a single parent.
 You find a discussion, as well as a map with cross-country estimates of this alternative metric here.